cherepinro/task-spark-ai/replit.md

 - Cache management
 - Swagger API documentation

-User authentication supports both custom email/password (with bcrypt) and Firebase Google OAuth.
+User authentication supports custom email/password (with bcrypt) and Firebase OAuth for Google sign-in.
+All authentication is handled through Firebase Auth SDK on the frontend, with backend verification of Firebase ID tokens.
 Sessions are managed via PostgreSQL.
 Role-based access control protects AI and admin endpoints.
 Push notifications are implemented using Firebase Cloud Messaging (FCM) for Android, including deep linking.
 Tasks due within the next hour trigger push notifications.
 The application supports full internationalization with Russian as the primary language, using `react-i18next`.

 An independent FastAPI-based ML microservice calculates a user's procrastination score, integrated into the Express backend and displayed in the React UI with personalized tips.